miguelmota/ethereum-development-with-go-book/zh/wallet-generate/README.md

 ---
-描述:  Tutorial on how to generate Ethereum wallets with Go.
+概述: Tutorial on how to generate Ethereum wallets with Go.
 ---

 # Generating New Wallets